top of page

 If you've planted a garden, what was the underlying necessary component?

 The definition of faith is "complete trust or confidence in someone or something."
-There is no proof prior to starting the endeveour that the believe of the desired reward will be obtained.
+There is no proof prior to starting the endeavour that simply believing in the desired reward will be obtained.
 Faith is the underlying component that pushes us to believe that the planted seeds will sprout and produce a desired end result of tasty vegetables and fruit.

 The work that goes into planting a garden requires time, energy, and effort.
 Initally, the dirt must be prepped in a nice sunny space, necessary for the desired outcome.
 Nutrients in the soil are essential.
 These nutrients are often added to the soil via good manure or an additive of nutrient rich dirt.
 Then you will need an a system to make sure the plants have adequate room to grow.